Civil Unrest in the United States: A History

 The United States of America

 The rebellious activities of American settlers brought forth the ultimate protest: In April 1775 shots were exchanged between the red-coated British army and the colonists’ homegrown militia.
-That first shot is described still in present day as “the shot heard round the world.”
+That first shot is still described in the present day as “the shot heard round the world.”
 The event was the catalyst of the American Revolutionary War and the beginning of a new nation based on freedom from tyranny.

-As the United States of America fought and won their freedom from England, riots and protests were commonplace.
+As the United States of America fought and won its freedom from England, riots and protests were commonplace.
 Issues at stake were labor, governing, rent control in larger cities, hunger, and, of course, race.
 Around the time of the American Civil War, military draft protests and riots popped up across the nation.

 The 1960s was a decade for protests from the Civil Rights movement, outrage against the draft for the Vietnam War, and anger toward one political party that had gone against the wishes of its members.
 It all came together in 1968 – a year of over 100 riots following the death of Civil Rights activist Reverend Martin Luther King, Jr.